Samsung Galaxy Young

-The Samsung Galaxy Young is a low-end smartphone by Samsung Electronics which was released in March 2013.
+The Samsung Galaxy Young is a low-end Android smartphone by Samsung Electronics which was released in March 2013 as a replacement for the GT-E1200, Galaxy Y and Galaxy mini 2.
 Like all other Samsung Galaxy smartphones, the Galaxy Young runs on the Android mobile operating system.
 The phone features a 3.27 inch TFT LCD touchscreen.
 The phone has Dual SIM capabilities depending on the model.
 Many users have found the device's capabilities basic, seeing it as a low-end smartphone for children or teenagers who are having their first smartphone as the name implies.

 Specifications

 The phone follows the candybar form factor for smartphones, and features a plastic exterior.
-The Galaxy Young features a 1GHz processor, and comes equipped with 4 GB of internal storage, which can be upgraded to 64 GB through the use of a micro SD card.
+The Galaxy Young features a 1GHz processor, and comes equipped with 4 GB of internal storage, which can be upgraded to 64 GB through the use of a microSD card.
 The device features an accelerometer intended to translate natural gestures into commands on the phone; for example, if the phone is ringing and the user turns it face down, it will stop ringing, or if the user wishes to establish a Bluetooth or wireless internet connection, they can shake the device and it will automatically connect.

 A variant of the phone for Brazilian markets, sold under the model GT-S6313T, adds 1seg terrestrial television support.